-If you look online, you’re likely to come across plenty of doctors who claim to perform a variety of plastic surgery procedures, from breast augmentation to facelifts.
+If you look around online, you’re likely to come across plenty of doctors who claim to perform a variety of plastic surgery procedures, from breast augmentation to facelifts.
 What makes one surgeon a better pick than another?
-A lot of factors, from a surgeon’s training and experience, to his area of specialization.
+A lot of factors, from a surgeon’s training and experience to his area of specialization.

 One of the most important things to look for when choosing a surgeon is whether or not that doctor is a board certified plastic surgeon.
-Think of board certification as a stamp of approval when it comes to a surgeon’s skill and training.
+Think of board certification of as a stamp of approval when it comes to a surgeon’s skill and training.

-These days, people spend hours, if not days, researching what type of furniture to buy, where to go to dinner, and whether one type of car is a better buy than another type of car.
+These days, people spend hours, if not days, researching what type of furniture to buy, where to go to dinner, and whether one type of a car is a better buy than another type of car.
 It pays to spend the same amount of time researching the surgeon who’ll perform your cosmetic procedure.
 Here’s why.

 A Board Certified Plastic Surgeon is Specially Trained

-A surgeon’s training isn’t finished once he or she graduates from medical school in the US.
+A surgeon’s training is finished once he or she graduates from medical school in the US.
 In fact, you could look at the completion of medical school as the beginning of a long, detailed education.
 After medical school, many doctors enter into residencies.
 These residencies are based on the areas where the doctor would like to specialize, such as surgery, plastic surgery, gynecology and pediatrics.

 Surgeons in the US who go on to become board certified plastic surgeons earn their certification from the American Board of Plastic Surgery.
 Before they can earn that certification, they need to complete at least five years of residency training.
 At least three of those years must focus specifically on plastic surgery.
 In addition to training, the surgeon needs to pass an examination before earning the certification.